pfrankov/obsidian-colored-tags/README.md

 The plugin automatically detects language settings and displays the interface in your preferred language.

 ## Limitations
-- Properties tags can not be styled until fixes in Obsidian.
 - Tags with underscore _ can not be styled properly.

 ## Per-tag colors